mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 After my last year-in-review, Patrick McKenzie recommended I watch a Jason Cohen video.
 Jason Cohen has launched several successful startups.
 In the video, he recommends that solo founders avoid businesses where an outage is A Big Deal.

-One of the features TinyPilot users have asked for is cloud management.
-It would be lucrative, as customers would likely pay $20/month for it, but it also makes me a single point of failure, where I have to care about what happens on the weekends or evenings.
+### Success is more stressful than failure

+I didn't make money, but people were supportive.
+I was the scrappy little developer who kept on going.

 ## Grading last year's goals

-I [set three goals](/solo-developer-year-2/#goals-for-year-three) at the start of the year, so let's see how I performed against them.
+At the start of last year, I [set three high-level goals](/solo-developer-year-2/#goals-for-year-three).
+Here's how I performed against them.

 ### Earn $20,000 in revenue across my businesses

 * **Result**: Earned $XX in revenue
 * **Grade**: A+

+For the first half of the year, I didn't think I'd make it.
+Fortunately, I landed on a winner with TinyPilot that put me way above my goal.

 ### Publish 10 blog posts

 * **Result**: Published 9 blog posts
-* **Grade**: B
+* **Grade**: A-

-Instead of a tenth blog post, I published
+Depending on how you count, Instead of a tenth blog post, I published

 ### Learn one new technology

 * **Result**: Learned more JavaScript
 * **Grade**: B-

 I was hoping to find an excuse to learn Rust, but I never found a good match.

-The most significant new technology I learned was Gridsome, a Vue-based static site generator.
-I used it to rewrite Is It Keto from a database-backed Flask app to a simple SPA.
-It also powers [my sales site](https://tinypilotkvm.com) for TinyPilot.
+Instead, I ended up gaining more breadth and depth in JavaScript.
+I already knew Vue, but this year I learned to use Gridsome, a Vue-based static site generator.
+I used it to rewrite Is It Keto and to build [my TinyPilot sales site](https://tinypilotkvm.com).
+I also learned to use pure JavaScript more effectively.
+TinyPilot's web app is pure JavaScript (TODO: link) with no Webpack or compilation step, and I love the simplicity of it.

 ## Goals for year four

 ### Earn $250,000 in revenue across my businesses

+This is an aggressive goal.
+It's certainly a big jump from my previous goal of $20,000.
+Based on TinyPilot's rate of growth, it feels achievable.

 ### Publish six blog posts and one ebook

 I enjoy writing more than recording video lessons.
 I'd like to write a book that teaches software developers to write effectively.
-It's tentatively titled *Refactoring English*.
+It's tentatively titled *Refactoring English: Effective Writing for Software Developers*.

 ### Automate TinyPilot management

-A lot of things are still blocked on me.
+My girlfriend works with me on TinyPilot part-time.
+She manages inventory and packs orders, but this is fragile and doesn't scale well.
+I'd like to systematize and outsource enough of our processes that we can take a two-week vacation and let the business run on its own.